Mississippi Blues Trail Guide: Local Businesses, Restaurants & Can’t-Miss Stops

 Those are the businesses I’m highlighting in this itinerary for a Mississippi Blues Trail road trip (which Clarksdale is the centerpiece of).

-[Related Road Trip: Head northeast and enjoy my foodie guide to a sustainable weekend roadtrip in the Adirondacks.]
+[Related Road Trips: Head northeast and enjoy my foodie guide to a sustainable weekend roadtrip in the Adirondacks.
+Or, if you’re going all the way out West, these are the best organic wineries to visit in Napa Valley.]

 Intro to the Mississippi Blues Trail